bcpd/tethys-nf/README.md

 ## Example Dataset

-- A minimal example dataset is described in `examples/README.md`.
-Download the fixture genomes and reads into `examples/mini/` before running the commands below.
+- Instructions for preparing a minimal validation dataset live in `examples/README.md`.
+Download or subsample the genomes and reads into `examples/mini/` before running the commands below.
 - Run the workflow end-to-end on the example data:

 ```